 As part of Climate Active certification, we must present audits of our energy use for review and approval annually.

 Our journey towards long-term sustainability doesn't end with the Climate Active certification.
-Becoming carbon neutral through the purchase of offsets is just one of the ways we can reduce our energy footprint.
+Becoming carbon neutral through the purchase of offsets is just one way we are reducing our carbon footprint.

 We continue to reduce our emissions in our operations, through implementing the actions in our Climate Emergency Plan (2020–2024).

-These include investing in projects such as transitioning our buildings away from using natural gas to be solely powered by 100% renewable energy and upgrading our fleet to electric vehicles.
+These include investing in projects such as transitioning our buildings away from using gas to be solely powered by 100% renewable electricity and upgrading our fleet to electric vehicles.